NO HOT DOGS PLEASE!

 - Short-haired dogs can get sunburned, keep them in the shade as much as possible.
 Find a dog sunscreen that works for your pet.

 - Daily exercise is important, but do not overexert your dog in the heat.
 If your dog is panting heavily while out in the heat walking or exercising, stop immediately and take a break in the shade or aircon.
 Swimming and dock jumping may be fun summer activities for some dogs but be careful with breeds like pugs – they may need life jackets and do not throiw them into cold water if they are already panting heavily.

 - Keep outings and walks scheduled to cooler times of the day like early morning and late evening.

-- Be aware of the ground temperature as pavement can get very hot and burn your dog’s sensitive feet.
+- Be aware of the ground temperature as pavement can get very hot and burn your dog’s sensitive paws.

-- If your dog has a longer coat, consider giving them a short hair cut for the warmer months (but do not shave certain breeds- discuss with your vet or groomer).
+- If your dog has a longer coat, consider giving them a shorter hair cut for the warmer months (but DO NOT shave or cut the hair of certain breeds like Huskies – discuss with your vet or groomer).

-- Cooling collars or vests may be helpful.
+- Cooling collars or vests or mats may be helpful.

-- As often as possible, keep your dog in a ventilated and air conditioned space, like at home.
+- As often as possible, keep your dog in a ventilated and air conditioned or cool space with a cool surface.